 When organising any trip abroad, one of the less exciting aspects is organising your finances.
 Deciding how much money you’ll need, whether you need an ‘emergency’ stash and who’s going to pay for what is complicated enough, and that’s before you’ve even arrived!
 In a bid to make organising travel finances a bit easier, here is our breakdown of the different ways to carry the money for your trip.

-Don’t wait until you’re at the airport to exchange your currency – you won’t get a good deal on the exchange rate and will probably also need to pay a commission charge.
-Be careful when trying to exchange cash abroad also – it can sometimes be more costly.
-Instead, order your required currency online and have it delivered to you, or go to a reputable bureau de change – the Post Office can exchange many currencies for you in store.
+Don’t wait until you’re at the airport to exchange your currency.
+You won’t get a good deal on the exchange rate and it’s likely you’ll be charged commission.
+Also be careful when trying to exchange cash abroad – it can sometimes be more costly.
+Instead order your required currency online and have it delivered to you, or go to a reputable bureau de change.
+The Post Office can also exchange many currencies for you.